Reviews of Mobile Police Patlabor (1988) and related work

 Seen in 2014.

 Four of the early episodes constitute a satisfying feature-length conclusion to the Griffin story arc.
-The rest are scattered additions to the general storyline, often directed by Itou or Oshii in their idiosyncratic style.
+The rest are scattered additions to the general storyline.

 OVA series; a sequel and interquel to the TV series, with a higher budget per episode.
 Consider episode 8: Sakaki, the strict old chief mechanic, starts off arguing with Shige (Chiba Shigeru!) about whether to send a badly damaged mech off to the manufacturer instead of patching it up in house.
 This is an absorbingly realistic debate to have, absent from all(?) other mecha anime.
 Shige points out that the junior mechanics are overworked and tired.
 Sakaki eventually concludes that this is the result of lapsed morality.